News

 Can I take both types together?

-Many people choose to take both marine and bovine collagen together to maximise their benefits.
-With high-quality versions of both, you could get the most benefit in terms of the types of collagen you are consuming.
+Many people choose to consume both marine and bovine collagen together to maximise their benefits.
+By consuming high-quality versions of both, you could get the most benefit from both types of collagen.

 However, you would need to take care to ensure you are not taking too high a dosage of collagen.
 There have been reports of some mild side effects in people consuming more than 20 grams of collagen per day.
 Taking both supplements together is possible, but you should do so with care.